noahlessard/NeoOculusKiller/README.md

 - Rename the original OculusDash.exe to OculusDash.exe.bak and move my replacement OculusDash.exe into the folder you just opened in Explorer.
 - Go back to Task Manager, look for OVRService again, right click on it and start it.

+Alternativly, you can use the installer.
+You still have to make sure the service is stopped, but then just run the .cmd as an adminstrator and it will install/remove the OculusKiller exe for you.

 Enjoy your completely yeeted Oculus Dash with SteamVR auto-start, and the extra performance!

+## Compile a fresh exe
+- Open the project in VScode, install .NET frameworks, and then you can go to task->compile in the search bar at the top

 ---
 # Common fixes